lasso-js/lasso/README.md

 The RaptorJS Optimizer is a Node.js-style module bundler that also provides first-level support for optimally delivering JavaScript, CSS, images and other assets to the browser.

-This tool offers many different optimizations such as a bundling, lazy loading, compression and fingerprinted resource URLs.
+This tool offers many different optimizations such as a bundling, code splitting, lazy loading, compression and fingerprinted resource URLs.
 Plugins are provided to support pre-processors and compilers such as Less, Stylus and Marko.
 This developer-friendly tool does not require that you change the way that you already code and can easily be adopted by existing applications.

 ![eBay Open Source](https://raw.githubusercontent.com/raptorjs3/optimizer/master/images/ebay.png)